ericoporto/ags-manual-wiki/Camera.md

 ## `Camera` functions and properties

 The Camera struct lets you manage room cameras.
-Each camera may be considered a rectangular viewer that looks into the room and captures what it sees.
-This captured image may then be translated somewhere else.
+To put it simply, the cameras allow the player to see inside the room.
+Each camera captures some rectangular area in a room, and this captured image may then be displayed on screen.
 Right now AGS only supports drawing what a camera can see within a [`Viewport`](Viewport), but its uses may be extended in the future.

 Cameras have a variable size and position within the room.
-The camera's size (i.e. the viewing rectangle) is linked to how much of the room they can see, the larger the size the larger the visible portion of the room.
-The maximum camera size is determined by the dimensions of the room background, so it may not be larger than the room.
-It is not possible to move the camera beyond the edges of the room background, even by a pixel.
+The camera's size (the width and height of the rectangle) determines how much of the room they capture: the larger the size - the larger the visible portion of the room.
+The maximum camera size is limited by the dimensions of the room background, so it may not be larger than the room.
+It is also not possible to move the camera beyond the edges of the room background.

 By default there is a single camera, known as the "primary camera".
 This camera may be accessed as [`Game.Camera`](Game#gamecamera).
 But you may create more cameras if necessary, using [`Camera.Create`](Camera#cameracreate).

-Cameras are linked to a Viewport using the [`Viewport.Camera`](Viewport#viewportcamera) property.
-A camera may be linked to any number of different Viewports, in which case all of the Viewports will display the same image of the room.
+Camera is linked to a Viewport using the [`Viewport.Camera`](Viewport#viewportcamera) property.
+By default, the "primary camera" is linked to the "primary viewport" ([`Screen.Viewport`](Screen#screenviewport)), but that may be changed if necessary.
+Moreover, a camera may be linked to any number of different Viewports, in which case all of the Viewports will display the same image of the room.

 When a camera is linked to a Viewport the camera's contents are stretched to fill Viewport's rectangle, the difference in size between the viewport and the camera determines the level of scaling that is applied:

 * If the camera is larger than the viewport the displayed image will be zoomed-out (scaled down)
 * If the camera is smaller than the viewport the displayed image will be zoomed-in (scaled up)